-A Domain Analysis & Description Language.
+A domain analysis & description language.
 The 'Domain Analysis & Description Language' thus consists of a number of meta-functions, the prompts.
 The meta-functions have names (say is_endurant) and types, but have no formal definition.
 They are not computable.
 They are "performed" by the domain analysers & describers.
 These meta-functions are systematically introduced and informally explained in Sects.
 2, 3 and 4.

-The Domain Description Language.
+The domain description language.
 The 'Domain Description Language' is RSL [GHH+92], the RAISE Specification Language [GHH+95].
 With suitable, simple adjustments it could also be either of Alloy [Jac06], Event B [Abr09], VDM-SL [BJ78, BJ82, FL98] or Z [WD96].
 We have chosen RSL because of its simple provision for defining sorts, expressing axioms, and postulating observers over sorts.

-Domain Descriptions: Narration & Formalisation Descriptions must be readable and must be mathematically precise.
-For that reason we decompose domain description fragments into clearly identified "pairs" of narrative texts and formal texts.
+Domain descriptions: narration & formalisation Descriptions must be readable and must be mathematically precise.8 For that reason we decompose domain description fragments into clearly identified9 "pairs" of narrative texts and formal texts.

 1.7.
-One Domain - Many Models?
+One domain: many models?

 Will two or more domain engineers cum scientists arrive at "the same domain description"?
 No, almost certainly not!
 What do we mean by "the same domain description"?
 To each proper description we can associate a mathematical meaning, its semantics.
 Not only is it very unlikely that the syntactic form of the domain descriptions are the same or even "marginally similar".
 But it is also very unlikely that the two (or more) semantics are the same; that is, that all properties that can be proved for one domain model can be proved also for the other.
-Why will different domain
+Why will different domain models emerge?

-7 for example being "stylistically" revised.

-8One must insist on formalised domain descriptions in order to be able to verify that domain descriptions satisfy a number of properties not explicitly formulated as well as in order to verify that requirements prescriptions satisfy domain descriptions.

-9The "clear identification" is here achieved by narrative text item and corresponding formula line numbers.

-models emerge?
 Two different domain describers will, undoubtedly, when analysing and describing independently, focus on different aspects of the domain.
 One describer may focus attention on certain phenomena, different from those chosen by another describer.
 One describer may choose some abstractions where another may choose more concrete presentations.
 Etcetera.
 We can thus expect that a set of domain description developments lead to a set of distinct models.
 As these domain descriptions are communicated amongst domain engineers cum scientists we can expect that iterated domain description developments within this group of developers will lead to fewer and more similar models.
+Just like physicists, over the centuries of research, have arrived at a few models of nature, we can expect there to develop some consensus models

+7 For example being "stylistically" revised.

+8 One must insist on formalised domain descriptions in order to be able to verify that domain descriptions satisfy a number of properties not explicitly formulated as well as in order to verify that requirements prescriptions satisfy domain descriptions.

+9 The "clear identification" is here achieved by narrative text item and corresponding formula line numbers.

-Just like physicists, over the centuries of research, have arrived at a few models of nature, we can expect there to develop some consensus models of "standard" domains.
-We expect, that sometime in future, software engineers, when commencing software development for a "standard domain", that is, one for which there exists one or more "standard models", will start with the development of a domain description based on "one of the standard models" - just like control engineers of automatic control "repeat" an essence of a domain model for a control problem.
+of "standard" domains.
+We expect, that sometime in future, software engineers, when commencing software development for a "standard domain", that is, one for which there exists one or more "standard models", will start with the development of a domain description based on "one of the standard models"-just like control engineers of automatic control "repeat" an essence of a domain model for a control problem.